Bodobolero/rssdeduper/README.md

 So a generalized approach could be to use an URL parser, remove all parameters (after ?), then match everything that is either .html or a hexadecimal or decimal number with optional hyphens as the ID of the page.
 If we don't find an ID of at least length 6 using this approach we use the full URL as identifier.

 This approach is not completely failsafe.
 If two RSS feed domwains use the same numbering scheme we might have a collision of item IDs from different domains.
-This is why we prefix the ID wit the domain.
+This is why we prefix the ID with the host/domain.
 Thus for the FAZ example above our ID would be `www.faz.net19314690`

 ## URL parsing library for generating ID (extract identifier, domain and remove query parms)